MikeRogers0/MikeRogersIO/source/blog/2020-04-02-deploying-ruby-on-rails-in-2020.html.md

 ## Kubernetes

-### Kubernetes on Digital Ocean
+Every time I've historically used Kubernetes on my local machine, I found it would drain my battery super fast, so I've always been a little put off by it.
+However, I'm seeing it appear in job descriptions so I thought I should give it a try.

-Every time I used Kubernetes on my local machine I had to give up 50% of my resources to get it running, so I've always been a little put off by it.
-However, it is a very popular choice for managing application resources on production servers.
+Most cloud providers (AWS, Azure, Google & Digital Ocean) each provide a Kubernetes product.
+I ended up doing most of my experimenting with Digital Ocean as they had the most clear pricing.

-When I first started with Kubernetes, I found the initial learning curve quite steep.
+I found the initial learning curve of Kubernetes quite steep.
 Luckily I found [Kompose](https://kompose.io/) which is a tool that makes moving from docker-compose to Kubernetes a little easier.
-I also found a nice [sample setup with a GitHub Action](https://github.com/do-community/example-doctl-action) for deploying to Digital Ocean, which made deploying quite nice.
+I also found a nice [sample setup with a GitHub Action](https://github.com/do-community/example-doctl-action) for deploying to Digital Ocean, which made deploying more approachable.

-After getting going on Digital Ocean, I then tried AWS, Azure & Google's Kubernetes offerings.
-I massively preferred Digital Ocean as it was super transparent as to how much everything was all costing.
+Overall I felt Kubernetes was a nice solution for apps that required lots of services to operate correctly.

 Overall Kubernetes seemed like a good solution for once your project out grows Heroku (e.g. you're spending more then the cost of a Devops specialist per a month on servers).
 I'd recommend using it via Convox or Cloud 66 Maestro initially as it can be a little fiddly to configure.